MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailMessage.md

 New-MailMessage -Subject "Delivery Report" -Body "Click here to view this report" -Mailbox tony
 ```

-In Exchange Server 2010, this example creates an e-mail message in the Drafts folder of Tony's mailbox, with the subject and body specified by the Subject and Body parameters.
+In Exchange Server 2010, this example creates an  message in the Drafts folder of Tony's mailbox, with the subject and body specified by the Subject and Body parameters.
 The message body is rendered in plain text because no format for the message body is specified.

 ### -------------------------- Example 2 --------------------------
 ```